schancel/spec/may-2018-reenabled-opcodes.md

 decimal 256, not decimal 1.

-## Risks and Philosophical Approach During Design
+## Risks and philosophical approach during design

 In general the approach taken is a minimalist one in order limit edge cases as much as possible.
-Where it is possible for a primitive op code used in conjuction with existing op codes to be combined to produce several more complex operations that is preferred over a set of more complex op codes.
+Where it is possible for a primitive op code used in conjunction with existing op codes to be combined to produce several more complex operations that is preferred over a set of more complex op codes.
 Input conditions that create ambiguous or undefined behaviour should fail fast.

-Each op code should be examined for the following risk conditions and mitigating behaviour defined explcitly:
+Each op code should be examined for the following risk conditions and mitigating behaviour defined explicitly:
 * Operand byte length mismatch.
 Where it would be normally expected that two operands would be of matching byte lengths the resultant behaviour should be defined.
 * Signed integer.
 Whether signed integers are permitted operands and whether any special handling is required.